mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/README.md

 ## Tailoring Your Scan to Your Environment

 To ensure the profile runs correctly in your specific environment, you need to configure the inputs in the `inputs.yml`.
-This will **OVERRIDE THE VALUE SET** in `inspec.yml`.
+This will **OVERRIDE THE VALUE SET** in `inspec.yml` located [here](https://github.com/mitre/mongodb-enterprise-advanced-4-stig-baseline/blob/main/inspec.yml).
 A template file named `inputs_template.yml` is provided to help you get started.
 More information about InSpec inputs can be found in the [InSpec Profile Documentation](https://docs.chef.io/inspec/profiles/).

 ### Verify Ansible Variables